Contrast-Security-OSS/docs/content/installation/net/configuration/SettingDisplayNameForApplications.md

     ...
 ```

+>**Note:**
->**Note:** The **Contrast.AppName** setting should be present on each server where the application is to be analyzed.
+* The **Contrast.AppName** setting should be present on each server where the application is to be analyzed.
 Otherwise the applications could potentially have different display names (see below) and be considered different applications by TeamServer.

->**Note:** In order for the agent to pick up customized AppName and/or AppVersion settings, the settings must be placed in the application web.config's root configuration appSettings section.
-In versions previous to 3.3.8, the appSettings section must also not be protected/encrypted or located in another configuration file (i.e. not using configSource.)
+* In order for the agent to pick up customized AppName and/or AppVersion settings, the settings must be placed in the application web.config's root configuration appSettings section.
+In versions previous to 3.3.8, the appSettings section must also not be protected/encrypted or located in another configuration file (i.e., not using configSource.)

 ## Application Display Name When 'Contrast.AppName' Setting Is Absent